Incoming Students

 The academic year starts in mid-September and ends at the end of May.
 It is divided into two semesters, and the courses are semester-long.

-Class Period: 16th September to 20th December 2024 (includes evaluation period / tests / frequencies).
+Class Period: 15th September to 20th December 2025 (includes evaluation period / tests).

 2nd Semester